by ProcureDeskLast Updated : May-26-2019

 It is hard to provide an estimate on these costs because of the nature of the system as well as the cost structure of your IT department.

-The best way to assess this cost is to have the IT department provides an annual cost based on the last 12 month of data across the different cost buckets.
+The best way to assess this cost is to have the IT department provide an annual cost based on the last 12 months of data across the different cost buckets.

-Companies spend an enormous amount of time negotiating better rates with the suppliers for the product and services they purchase.
+Companies spend an enormous amount of time negotiating better rates with the suppliers for the products and services they purchase.

 However, once the contract is negotiated, companies don’t have a good mechanism to ensure that all employees are aware of the negotiated rates and employees are using the negotiated rates for products and services.